yezhizhen/FirstApp/README.md

 # FirstApp
-Written some in Java before.
+Written some Android Apps in Java before.
 But first time in Kotlin